2018–2019 Gaza border protests: 30 March 2018

 That day, 15 Palestinians were killed by the IDF, in addition to one farmer who was allegedly killed by artillery fire in the morning prior to the protests.
 The IDF said a tank fired at two men who "acted suspiciously" near the border fence and did not confirm if one of them was killed.
 The profile of the 15 men who were killed by the IDF was a subject of debate.
 The IDF published an infographic with the pictures of ten of those killed, saying they were members of militant-terrorist organizations, of the seven were Hamas militants and activists, one was a "global jihad activist" and one was a member of the al-Aqsa Martyrs Brigades militant group.
 Some of them appear in military uniform in their pictures.
 Hamas, however, said that only five of its members were killed that day, and one of the men the IDF said was a Hamas operative, was a member of the al-Aqsa Martyrs Brigades, according to the organization itself.
 According to the IDF, among those Hamas confirmed were its members were a company commander and an operative in Hamas' tunnel warfare project.
 Three other Palestinians who were shot on 30 March succumbed to their wounds in the following days.
-One of them was a member Palestinian Islamic Jihad.
+One of them was a member of Palestinian Islamic Jihad.
 The organization said he was unarmed when he was shot.

 One notable casualty, and an example of this debate, is a 19-year-old Palestinian who was seen in footage from the protest being shot in his back while holding a tire and running away from the fence.
 The IDF said he was a member of Hamas, a claim Hamas did not confirm and his family denied, stating he was a restaurant worker.
 The IDF described the footage as "edited and fabricated".
 His funeral did not involve the honors usually given to slain Palestinian fighters.
 Another 20-year-old man was shot, according to his brother, in the head, while smoking a cigarette while standing behind a group of stone throwers.